 Summer@Potomac is looking forward to having campers on campus this summer.
-We will continue to work closely with Potomac’s COVID Case Response Team on all health and safety protocols for our summer programs in order to provide our campers the same experience that allowed Potomac students to engage in on-campus learning this school year.
-The Health and Safety Protocols below outline the safety measures that campers and their families will be expected to adhere to as they attend camp.
-In addition, you will find other information pertaining to our health and safety practices implemented this summer.
+We will continue to work closely with Potomac’s COVID Case Response Team on all health and safety protocols for Summer@Potomac in order to provide our campers a safe experience.
+The Health and Safety Protocols listed below outline the safety measures that campers and their families will be expected to adhere to as they attend camp.

 All age eligible campers need to be fully vaccinated to attend Summer@Potomac for the 2022 season.

 All age eligible campers must be fully vaccinated as defined by the CDC and have a vaccination card on file in order to attend camp this summer.
 Families are asked to upload their camper’s vaccination card to their account by June 1, 2022.

 At this time, Summer@Potomac is planning to operate as mask-optional indoors and outdoors, including the school bus.
 Please be sure to talk with your child about your family’s expectations for mask wearing.
 We ask that all members of Summer@Potomac be respectful of each individual’s choice in this matter.
 Summer@Potomac reserves the right to require masking of staff, campers, and/or invited guests, regardless of vaccination status, during periods of high transmission, following a period of isolation or quarantine, within a homeroom or a camp group that has experienced three or more positive cases of COVID-19 within a 14 day period, or for any other reason.